huggingface/transformers/docs/source/en/installation.md

 ### Cache directory

 When you load a pretrained model with [`~PreTrainedModel.from_pretrained`], the model is downloaded from the Hub and locally cached.

 Every time you load a model, it checks whether the cached model is up-to-date.
 If it's the same, then the local model is loaded.
-If it's not the same, the updated model is downloaded and cached.
-This ensures you always have the latest version of a model.
+If it's not the same, the newer model is downloaded and cached.
+This ensures you always have the latest model version.

 The default directory given by the shell environment variable `TRANSFORMERS_CACHE` is `~/.cache/huggingface/hub`.